MariosAvraam/dog-breed-identifier-website/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-Thanks to [Kaggle](https://www.kaggle.com/c/dog-breed-identification) for the dog breed dataset and [DogsAPI](https://api-ninjas.com/api/dogs) for the breed information API."
+Thanks to [Kaggle](https://www.kaggle.com/c/dog-breed-identification) for the dog breed dataset and [DogsAPI](https://api-ninjas.com/api/dogs) for the breed information API.